 In the Squarespace examples above, the hreflang attributes seen on the English homepage should have been copied to the other language versions of the Squarespace homepage.

-Additionally, the optional x-default value—which provides a fallback page for any unmatched languages—should all point to the English version.
+Additionally, the optional x-default value—which provides a fallback page for any unmatched languages—should all point to the English version or a neutral entry page.

 What’s the impact?
 The hreflang tags will be ignored, hurting the chances of Squarespace’s multilingual content being shown to the intended users.